Most Americans have some majorly mistaken assumptions about retirement.

 With age comes wisdom — except about being old, apparently.

-A recent survey from Charles Schwab polled nearly 1,000 people ages 30-79 with an annual income of $35,000 or more.
+A survey from Charles Schwab polled nearly 1,000 people ages 30-79 with an annual income of $35,000 or more.
 The investment firm probed our beliefs about money and identified several retirement-related myths most of us fall for.

 While more than half claimed they were “very or extremely savvy about personal finance,” Schwab makes the case we’re not savvy enough…